dart-archive/pub-dartlang/app/doc/dependencies.markdown

   unittest: '>=0.5.0'
 {% endhighlight %}

-Pub installs every package your package package depends on, and everything *those* packages depend on, transitively.
-It also installs your package's dev dependencies.
+Pub gets every package your package package depends on, and everything *those* packages depend on, transitively.
+It also gets your package's dev dependencies.
 But it *ignores* the dev dependencies of any dependent packages.
-Only *your* package's dev dependencies are installed.
-So when your package depends on `transmogrify` it will install `transmogrify` but not `unittest`.
+Pub only gets *your* package's dev dependencies.
+So when your package depends on `transmogrify` it will get `transmogrify` but not `unittest`.

 The rule for deciding between a regular or dev dependency is pretty simple.
 If the dependency is imported from something in your `lib` directory, it needs to